torstenboettjer/sandbox/README.md

 Will create the following files in a given repository: `.envrc, devenv.nix, devenv.yaml, .gitignore`.
 The nix file contains the system software and platform components, required to build an applications.
 Because the configuration is declarative, the entire system configuration is replicated over git repositories, which allows match the lifecycle and the technical requirements of the application code or binaries.
 Instantiation is triggered through "actions", configurations are shared accross teams.

 ## Contribution
-This is merely a setup script to launch a nix based sandbox for operators.
-The aim is to foster the adoption of a technology that resolves issues many operators expereince, migrating enterprise applications to a cloud provider.
-Any contributions is highly welcome, e.g.:
+This is merely a setup script that helps operators to launch a nix based sandbox.
+The aim is to ease the adoption of a technology that resolves issues,  system administrators experience, migrating enterprise applications to a cloud provider.
+Any contribution is highly welcome, e.g.:
 * *Add features* If you have an idea for a new feature, please [open an issue](https://github.com/hcops/sandbox/issues/new) to discuss it before creating a pull request.
 * *Report bugs* If you find a bug, please [open an issue](https://github.com/hcops/sandbox/issues/new) with a clear description of the problem.
 * *Fix bugs* If you know how to fix a bug, submit a [pull request](https://github.com/hcops/sandbox/pull/new) with your changes.